devptyagi/DSAPractice/README.md

-# DSA Practice
+# Data Structures and Algorithms in JAVA

-Just practicing Data Structures and Algorithms.
+This repo contains my implementation of various DSA questions.

 ## Arrays